ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 [respond to any, all, or none of the presented interaction modes](#response-interact) in a request, depending on its capabilities and what is allowed to fulfill the request.

+start (list of strings/objects)
+: Indicates how the client instance can start an interaction.

+finish (object)
+: Indicates how the client instance can receive an indication that interaction has finished at the AS.

+hints (object)
+: Provides additional information to inform the interaction process at the AS.

 The `interact` field MUST contain the `start` key, and MAY contain the `finish` and `hints` keys.
 The value of each key is an array which contains strings or JSON objects as defined below.